 This section is not mandatory but recommended to be configured.

 Publishing hold options allow you to decide when your application is published to the store.
 By default, after your Submission request is validated, your app is published automatically.
 But you also have the option to schedule the submission or manually publish it.

-After we review this last step and hit the save button, we can see the green marks, and Submit to the Store button is now available on the Submission 1 overview page.
+After we review this last step and hit the save button, we can see the green checkmarks, and the Submit to the Store button available on the Submission 1 overview page.

 5. Final thoughts

-With our final step of pushing the Submit button, what we need to do now is wait.
+After our final step of clicking the Submit button, what we need to do now is wait.
 That’s right.
 We did our part, and now Microsoft has to pre-process and digitally sign our MSIX.
-Once all this is done, based on our publishing options edited in early steps, our app is released public or private.
+Once all of this is done, based on our publishing options edited in the earlier steps, our app will be released either public or private.